sjoerdvandommelen/id5415/collections/_id5415/1-3-labxp.md

 2020-08-25.log
 ```

 Our Python script store logs in a different file every day to make it easier to browse through them.
-Let's read the contain of one a them with the cat command (read file and show it in the terminal).
+Let's open one of them with the command `cat` (read a file and show it in the Terminal).
 Replace the name of the file by a date that exist in your log folder.

 ```bash
 cat 2020-08-24.log